top of page

 Spoilers ahead:

-I am not excited at the suggestion that proof of an early Christian presence might be a basis to claim that Christians are rightful heirs to the land and Muslims are not.
+The plot suggests that proof of an early Christian presence might be a basis to claim that Christians are rightful heirs to the land and Muslims are not.
 I am not excited that proof of ancient scrolls will mean more protection only for those families who have an unbroken relationship with Christians of the first century.
-Jordan is an Islam nation admired for tolerance and permitting Christians to worship freely.
+Jordan is an Islamic nation admired for tolerance and permitting Christians to worship freely.
 I am thankful for freedom of religion, whether a person's belief is new or shared by their ancestors, whether it is the religion of the first peoples of a land or more recent settlers.
 I would not want one version of any religion to control the government.

 Conclusion: